Liberty High School (Frisco, Texas): Wingspan

 Wingspan is Liberty High School's award winning website.
 The website has won multiple NSPA Pacemaker Awards among many others throughout the years.
 The editorial staff consists of students, working together with the rest of the staff.
-The editors for the 2020-2021 school year were Aaron Boehmer, Trisha Dasgupta, Shreya Jagan, Caroline Caruso, and Ana Cuen.
 In 2015, the CSPA named it among the top 13 new high school sites in the nation.

 Athletics

 The Liberty Redhawks compete in the following sports: